 Melasma is a dark skin discoloration caused by excessive melanin found predominantly in women on sun-exposed areas of the face.
 It’s a very common skin disorder that can be effectively treated with AMA Regenerative Medicine & Skincare’s advanced laser treatments.

 Those most affected by this skin disorder are women with medium to darker skin tones.
 Women experiencing hormonal fluctuations in pregnancy, or while taking contraceptive pills or hormone replacement therapy, have a greater incidence of this condition.
 The risk is even higher for those over-exposed to sunlight, or whose skin has suffered chronic irritation from external sources such as chemicals, abrasion and even waxing.

 Typically, melasma first appears as dark spots on the face such as sunspots or sun damaged skin, and later develops into a more extensive “mask-like” coverage of the skin, with an uneven, brown-toned discoloration found mostly on the cheeks, nose, lips and forehead.
-See above to view photos of laser-based melasma treatments.
+See above to view before and after photos of laser melasma treatments.

 The color of skin affected by melasma will vary depending on the concentration, density and depth of melanin at different locations within the affected area.
 Accordingly, the most effective melasma treatments often require a combination of different lasers.
 Fortunately, AMA Skincare has 6 different types of lasers that effectively target virtually all types of skin discolorations.